Canarys-Bootcamp/Bootcamp-labs/labs/3-myfirstaction.md

 3. Select `New Workflow`
 4. Select `Set up a worflow yourself`
 5. Name the file `deploy.yml`
-6. Paste in the folling code:
+6. Paste in the following code:
 ```
 ###################################################################
 #Deploy action